SidRoberts/sidroberts/README.md

+# 👋 Hello

-**Hi there!
+Hi there!
 I'm Sid.
+I live in Busan, South Korea.
-I'm a kindergarten teacher with an interest in code and music.**
+I'm a kindergarten teacher with an interest in code and music.